dolanmiu/docx/docs/usage/table-of-contents.md

 # Table of Contents

 You can generate table of contents with `docx`.
+More information can be found [here](http://officeopenxml.com/WPtableOfContents.php).

 >Tables of Contents are fields and, by design, it's content is only generated or updated by Word.
 We can't do it programatically.
 >This is why, when you open a the file, Word you will prompt the message "This document contains fields that may refer to other files.
 Do you want to update the fields in this document?".